The superfluid fountain effect in a Bose-Einstein condensate: Experimental system

 \subsection{Preparation of initial states}

-The preparation of an initial state in the harmonic trap $V_{tr}({\bf r}) = \frac{1}{2} m (\omega_x^2 x^2 +\omega_y^2 y^2 + \omega_z^2 z^2)$ follows the steps described in the previous section.
+The preparation of an initial state in the harmonic trap $V_{tr}({\bf r}) = \frac{1}{2} m (\omega_x^2 x^2 +\omega_y^2 y^2 + \omega_z^2 z^2)$ follows the CFA steps described in the Appendix.
 An example of such state is shown in the first row of Fig.\ref{traps}.
 In this particular case the temperature of the system is $100$nK and the condensate fraction is about $20$\%.
-We also prepared two more initial states corresponding to different condensate fractions, temperatures and numbers of atoms, see Table \ref{table1}.
+We also prepared two more initial states corresponding to different condensate fractions ($50$\% and $100$ \%) i.e. temperatures $T$, see Table \ref{table1}.

 When $T=0$, the initial state is simply the ground state of the Gross-Pitaevskii equation.

 In the next step, we split the cloud of atoms into two approximately equal parts by rising a Gaussian potential barrier $V_b({\bf r},t)= V_b({\bf r}) f(t)$ at the center of the harmonic trap by means of a linear time-ramp $f(t)$, see Fig.\ref{time}.
 Such a barrier, with height $V_b$ and width $w_b$